danchoi/vmail/README.markdown

 The default IMAP server vmail uses is `imap.gmail.com` and the default port is `993`.
-If you want to change these values, e.g, because you are behind a firewall which blocks IMAP, you can change these values by specifying new ones in your .vmailrc, like so:
+If you want to change these values, e.g, because you are behind a firewall which blocks IMAP, you can change these values by adding two lines in your .vmailrc, like so:

     server: localhost
     port: 2999